DNWMNCR/JavaForSmallTeams/tests/500_make_tests_easy_to_understand.md

 It should be possible to read each test case at a glance - so make things clear by highlighting what is important for that test case and hiding what is not.

-If an aspect of the input is important to the test case highlight it by setting it **explicitly** in the test case - don't rely on that value being set in a generic setup method.
+If an aspect of the input is important to the test case, highlight it by setting it **explicitly** in the test case - don't rely on that value being set in a generic setup method.

 Even if the same value is set by default, it is better to re-supply it in the test so it is clearly visible.

-If a particular value is not important indicate this to the reader by using well known neutral values such as `"foo"` for strings, or use clear names such as `someInt` or `anInt` for variables and methods that supply values.
+If a particular value is not important, indicate this to the reader by using well-known neutral values such as `"foo"` for strings, or use clear names such as `someInt` or `anInt` for variables and methods that supply values.

 Supplying values via a method call makes them less visible.